Sholinganallur: Housing

 The Tamil Nadu Housing Board (TNHB) has created a satellite township at Shollinganallur with IT Parks, arterial roads, schools, parks, play grounds and bus terminus.

 Residential areas of Sholinganallur include Akkarai, Panaiyur, Rajiv Gandhi Nagar, MGR Nagar, Ganesh Nagar and Uthandi (ECR Toll Plaza), which are located on the East Coast Road.
 Uthandi has a public beach that has been declared as a "turtle nesting site" where the endangered Olive Ridley turtles come to nest and lay their eggs.

-Places

-Colleges
+Education

 Some of the colleges include Sathyabama University, Jeppiaar Engineering College, St. Mary's School of Management Studies, St. Joseph's College of Engineering and more.

 The Indian Maritime University, Chennai campus is located in Uthandi, Sholinganallur.

+Sacred Heart Matric Higher Secondary School was founded in 1988.
+It became a high school in 1993 and a higher secondary school two years later.

 Transport

 By air

 Chennai International Airport at Meenambakkam is the nearest airport.

 By rail

 The Government is constructing Metro Train-Phase 2 along this route from Madhavaram till Siruseri IT park (deadline to be operational for this Corridor-3 and Corridor-5 by 2024/26.